 Answer and Explanation:

-The correct answer is Option C.
+The answer is d.

 Become a member and unlock all Study Answers

 Try it risk-free for 30 daysTry it risk-free

 Our experts can answer your tough homework and study questions.Ask a question Ask a question